Modern Masters: The Essential Doris Lessing Reading List

 As Margaret Atwood wrote in her touching tribute in The Guardian when Lessing died in 2013 at the age of 94: “If there were a Mount Rushmore of 20th-century authors, Doris Lessing would most certainly be carved upon it.”

-To mark what would have been her 100th birthday this month (Oct.
+To mark what would have been her 101st birthday today (Oct.
 22), here is a roundup of some of her essential titles.

 Lessing famously arrived in London in the spring of 1949, twice divorced, with her two-year-old son, £20 and the manuscript of a novel.
 (Much has been made of her decision to leave her two children from her first marriage with their father in Zimbabwe, then colonial Rhodesia.)
 Like much of her fiction, The Grass is Singing draws heavily on her life in Africa and is both domestic drama and social critique.
 It tells the story of Mary Turner, who must take over the running of a Rhodesian farm when her ineffectual husband falls sick.
 Under the cloud of the country’s racial strife, Mary begins a doomed relationship with Moses, one of the farm’s black servants.

 If Lessing is primarily thought of as a feminist writer, it is due to the The Golden Notebook.
 Also considered autobiographical in its inspiration, the story weaves together the four notebooks of Anna, a writer with one successful novel already published.
 These notebooks each focus on a different part of her life — Africa, the Communist Party, a doomed love affair and her journal — to create The Golden Notebook, which binds them all together.
 In its Nobel commendation, The Swedish Academy said the pioneering work “belongs to the handful of books that informed the 20th-century view of the male-female relationship.”

 For her part, Lessing says (in an afterword in the latest edition) that she was “completely unconscious of writing a feminist book.
 I was simply writing what I saw.”